Integrative Psychiatrist Dr. Ellen Vora on Gut Health and Mental Health

 “These medications are not benign,” Vora reiterates.
 “I don’t dispute that some people really have true blue ADHD symptoms, I just think that there’s a better way of managing it, and I hope that people can learn about that alternative so they can do that before getting themselves on this path of years of medication.”

-The Link Between Gut Health and Mental Health
+The Link Between the Gut Microbiome and Mental Health

-This is a very big deal because the gut doesn’t just deal with digestion, it also plays a role in mental health.
+This is a very big deal, because the gut doesn’t just deal with digestion, it also plays a role in mental health.
 “The gut microbiome affects everything, and it affects it pretty profoundly,” says Dr. Vora.

-See, we’re in a symbiotic relationship with the bacteria and viruses within our gut, each of which has a particular role to carry out.
+See, we’re in a symbiotic relationship with the bacteria and viruses within our gut, each of which have a particular role to carry out.
 For some of those microbes, that role is to synthesize neurotransmitters, which help our brain function normally.
-So if something is off in your gut, whether it be inflammation or poor digestion or any other gut issue, it can mean that vital neurotransmitters like serotonin and GABA (gamma-aminobutyric acid) aren’t being properly produced.
+So if something is off in your gut, whether it be inflammation or poor digestion or any other gut issue, it can mean that vital neurotransmitters like serotonin and GABA aren’t being properly produced.
 This, in turn, leads to mental health issues.

 You can also listen to an audio version of our interview with Dr. Ellen Vora on The WellBe Podcast.